phantomla/gooddata-js-interview/README.md

 ###### Charts do not get loaded.
 * Most likely, you are not logged in correctly.
 Check the Network tab in Google Chrome DevTools.
 If you see `HTTP 401 ERROR`, visit https://localhost:3000/account.html and log in properly.

+##### You get the "Your connection is not private" error in Chrome
+* To work around this, enable the [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) flag while working on the assignment.

 ###### Anything else?
 * Contact your recruiter for further information.